Support CenterEssential Email Authentication Protocols

 Your chosen policy level defines how your recipients' server should manage emails which fail SPF and/or DKIM.
 The policy options are:

-Selecting 'None' means no action will be taken, aside from collecting the data in a report.
-'Quarantine' means unauthenticated emails will be diverted to your recipients' Spam/Junk folders.
-'Reject' will block the emails.
+Selecting none means no action will be taken, aside from collecting the data in a report. quarantine means unauthenticated emails will be diverted to your recipients' Spam/Junk folders.
+Selecting reject will block the emails.

-Once you've entered your chosen values into the TXT field of your DNS, click save, and congratulations, you've created your DMARC record! 🎉
+Once you've entered your chosen values into the TXT field of your DNS, save and publish your DNS records, and congratulations, you've created your DMARC record! 🎉

 Continue to monitor your reports over time, and adjust your policy accordingly, to optimise your email deliverability and security.